MultiSafepay/docs/content/tools/multisafepay-control/manually-generated-payment-link.md

 1. Login into your [MultiSafepay Control](https://merchant.multisafepay.com)
 2. Click on _Tools_ → _Payment link generator_.

-You will now be able to see a history of all the generated payment links, the date of their creation creation and their status.
+You will now be able to see a history of all generated payment links including the date of creation and status.

-### Cancelling a payment link
+#### Cancelling a payment link
-In the summary page of the payment links, there is a red circle button next to each payment link.
+On the summary page of the payment links, there is a red circle button next to each payment link.
 After clicking on the button, the status will be changed to _Cancelled_.

 |  Status      | Description |
 |-------------|---------------------------------------------------------------------------|